99 Alternatives

 • If you have been contacted out of the blue and the other person knows all about the scam you suffered.
 Also, they seek money transfers to solve your problem.
 However, no authorised offices will ask for a fee to solve a legal case or recover lost money.

 • Their messages may look genuine but have the address @yahoo or @hotmail.
 Authorities will never use webmail to contact the public.
-Their emails lack logos and graphics, and they may have many spelling / grammatical errors.
+Their emails lack logos and graphics and may have many spelling / grammatical errors.

 • If you suspect a fraud, report it to the regulatory agencies.